Who Is This Credit Card Best For?

 - Lots of Marriott loyalty perks: Hotel-branded credit cards always reward loyalty, but this one does an exceptional job.
 Between statement credits earned for Marriott purchases, free award nights, and complimentary Gold Elite Status perks, those who enjoy the brand can get a lot out of this card.

-- Annual fee is easy to offset by using benefits: The statement credits alone are worth $400 and we believe the welcome offer is worth around $1,400.
+- Annual fee is easy to offset by using benefits: The statement credits alone are worth $400 and the welcome offer is worth about $832.50, based on our calculations.
 And that doesn’t even factor in the TSA Precheck/Global Entry application credit or airport lounge access membership, a combined value of more than $514.

 - Strict welcome offer restrictions: If you currently have or recently had another Marriott-branded credit card, you’re probably not eligible for this card’s welcome offer.

 Spend $5,000 on purchases in the first three months after opening this card and earn 100,000 bonus Marriott Bonvoy points.
-This $1,430 value is a solid offer compared to other premium hotel cards, including other American Express cards.
+This bonus is worth about $1,110 when used for hotel stays, based on our calculations.
+That's a great offer compared to other premium hotel cards, including other American Express cards.
+Plus, you'll earn an additional 25,000 bonus points after your first anniversary of card membership.

 Earning Points & Rewards